primatejs/primate/docs/modules/frontend.md

 This refers to the frontend framework compiling its files on the server and sending prerendered HTML pages to the client.
-It avoids having the client itself do the first render, which causes a delay in the time taken for a first meaningful paint by the browser.
+It avoids having the client itself do the first rendering, which would otherwise cause a delay in the time taken for a first meaningful paint by the browser.

 All official frontend modules aside from HTMX support SSR.
 HTMX itself has no support for SSR.